Site icon Sancerres at Sunset

 The Space Race was also important during the Cold War.
 Discovery was America’s third Space Shuttle orbiter vehicle.
 She entered service in 1984 and flew 39 missions, spending 365 days in space and travelling almost 150 million miles.
 She shuttled 184 crew members out into space and back home to earth.

-The Udvar-Hazy Center also offers thousands of smaller artifacts to view.
+The Udvar-Hazy Center also offers thousands of lesser-known artifacts to view.

 What to Know before You Go to the Udvar-Hazy Center